 - The huge thing I always worried about is my GPA.
 I started the Nursing Program thinking that I will have a 3.5 or a 4.0.
 WRONG.
 The further I have progressed in the program, I have realized that my GPA is not that important and that in the end, if I received a B, I should not be disappointed in myself.

 3. Every answer to a question is correct

 - How the NCLEX (the nursing boards) are set up, every answer to a question is going to be correct.
 However, it will be your job to find the "most" correct answer.
 What I have found out, is that there will always be two answers that you will be able to throw out right away.
 There are many study books that help you with this type of question.
 Below I have attached some of my favorites.

 4. You will always be tired

 - No matter how much sleep you think you are getting, you will always be tired.
-It seems like there is not enough hours in the day to be able to do everything that you need to do.
-I have found my love for cold press/ cold brewed coffee.
+It seems like there are not enough hours in the day to be able to do everything that you need to do.
+I have found my love for cold press/cold-brewed coffee.
 It seems to have enough caffeine to keep me awake.
-Also, I have learned the benefits of taking 15 minute naps during the day.
+Also, I have learned the benefits of taking 15-minute naps during the day.

 5. Reading 300 pages in a night is border-line impossible

 - Reading 300+ pages a night just will not happen.
 Skimming has become my best friend.
 I go through the book and find the key concepts that are relevant to the content we are going through in class.

 6. Being not okay is okay